formal-land/coq-of-ocaml/doc/docs/cookbook.md

 ```

 ## Non-mutually recursive types
-Sometimes, because this is convenient, we use the syntax `type ... and` for types which are actually not mutually dependent.
-For example we could write in OCaml:
+Sometimes, because this is convenient, we use the syntax `type ... and` for types which are not mutually dependent.
+For example, we could write in OCaml:
 ```ocaml
 type 'a matching_function = 'a -> match_result